publiccodenet/about/activities/member-relations/index.md

 * determine focal and contact points within the prospective member organization
 * gain insight into the member's organizational structures and how codebase stewardship can benefit them

-We conduct various activities during member acquisition, like meetings to exchange knowledge and support with contracting.
+We conduct various activities during membership growth, like meetings to exchange knowledge and support with contracting.
 We can also offer workshops to raise awareness about:

   * codebase stewardship
   * public code